Equivariant Degenerations of Plane Curve Orbits: Introduction

-Counting linear sections of a hypersurface with fixed moduli has been considered in the case of line sections of a quintic curve \cite{CL08} and generalized to line sections of hypersurfaces of degree $2r+1$ hypersurfaces in $\mb{P}^r$ \cite{FML} by extending the computation of orbits of points on a line \cite{AFpoint} to the equivariant setting.
+Counting linear sections of a hypersurface with fixed moduli has been considered in the case of line sections of a quintic curve \cite{CL08} and generalized to line sections of hypersurfaces of degree $2r+1$ hypersurfaces in $\mb{P}^r$ \cite{FML} by extending the computations in the $r=1$ case (see \cite{AFpoint}) to the equivariant setting.